Can I sue my employer with less than 6% degree of permanent impairment (DPI)?

 The Court can place conditions upon the MAT in relation to its re-assessment.

 Given that a Medical Assessment Tribunal is made up of medical experts in the relevant speciality appropriate to the injury to be assessed, in most cases, it will be very difficult to successfully overturn a decision of a Medical Assessment Tribunal on the appropriate Degree of Permanent Impairment of an injury by way of Judicial Review.

 This would seem to be supported by the recent decision in Stagg v North & Ors (2014) QSC 14 handed down by His Honour Justice McMurdo in the Supreme Court at Brisbane in February 2014.

-The worker failed in his application for Review as the Court held that on Judicial Review, it was not for the Court to consider the merits of the decision of the Tribunal or the merits of how the Medical Tribunal applied the AAMI Guides in its assessment of the work injury.
+The worker failed in his application for Review as the Court held that on Judicial Review, it was not for the Court to consider the merits of the decision of the Tribunal or the merits of how the MAT applied the AAMI Guides in its assessment of the work injury.

 If you wish to have your Degree of Permanent Impairment stipulated in your Notice of Assessment reviewed, you need to seek such review within 20 business days of receiving the Notice of Assessment.

 If you are seeking Judicial Review of a decision on your Degree of Permanent Impairment by a Medical Assessment Tribunal, then you will need to apply to the Supreme Court of Queensland within 28 days of receiving the decision of the Tribunal.

 It is important to point out that if you achieve a Permanent Impairment Assessment above 0%, then you will also be made an offer of Lump Sum Statutory Compensation in your Notice of Assessment.

 If the total Degree of Permanent Impairment for your injuries is less than 20%, then you need to decide if you wish to take the Lump Sum Offer or pursue a Common Law Claim, as you cannot do both.